 What Can You Do to Help Protect Your Child?

 Always review your child’s activity and app usage.
-If possible, download and use the app to familiarize yourself with how it works.
+You may want to download and use the app to familiarize yourself with how it works.
 You can also review the older videos that your child has sent and received to make sure there’s nothing you need to worry about.
-Keep in mind that it’s possible to delete videos, so you may not be seeing the whole story.
+Keep in mind that it’s always possible to delete videos, so you may not be seeing the whole story.

-So, at the end of the day — is Marco Polo safe for kids?
-If you keep an eye on your child and stay in the loop about who they’re communicating with, it can be.
+Now, at the end of the day — is Marco Polo safe for kids?
+If you keep an eye on your child and stay in the loop about who they’re communicating with, it’s a very safe platform.
 Also, teaching them what’s appropriate to share will go a long way in preventing worrisome behavior, especially when it comes to sending videos of themselves or others.